Master the theoretical foundation of machine learning by systematically learning statistics from the basics

 Learning Content:

-- Statistical interpretation of linear regression and least squares
+- The statistical interpretation of linear regression and least squares

 - Logistic regression and maximum likelihood estimation